JakubOnderka/PHP-Parallel-Lint/doc/syntax-error-callback.md

 1. Create a class implementing `JakubOnderka\PhpParallelLint\Contracts\SyntaxErrorCallback` interface.
 File with the class must have the same name as the class inside.
 1. Modify error before it is printed to the output.

-## Configuration
+## Example configuration

-File `MyCustomErrorHandler.php` will be passed as an argument like `./parallel-lint --syntax-error-callback ./path/to/MyCustomErrorHandler.php .`.
+File `MyCustomErrorHandler.php` will be passed as an argument like `./parallel-lint --syntax-error-callback ./path/to/MyCustomErrorHandler.php .`.<br>
 The content should look like:

 ```php